Who should register

 Why take this course

-- Add By-law Enforcement Officer certificate designation to your resume
+- Add accredited Bylaw Enforcement Officer designation to your resume

 - Improve job prospects with this specialized training

 - Complete the training at your own pace

 - Assistance is available from Subject Matter Experts via email

 Note: You will be given 10 weeks, with a one time extension of 3 weeks at no charge.
 After the 13 weeks, if you requires more time an additional extension of 3 weeks may be requested.
 It requires a payment of $75.00

 We do NOT refund tuition after registration.